 If your horse begins showing signs of lameness, you should contact your veterinarian immediately to have your horse evaluated.
 Lameness exams can range from simple to extensive, and your veterinarian may need to do some (or all) of the following to diagnose the issue:

 - History: Your veterinarian will likely ask questions about what you use your horse for, as certain lameness issues can be associated with certain types of activity (i.e. dressage).
 They may also ask if your horse has had any lameness or health problems in the past.

 - Physical Exam: Your veterinarian will perform a full body examination (including hooves) to check for heat, pain, or swelling.

 - Lameness Exam: This part of the exam consists of your horse being evaluated at various gaits and on different surfaces (hard, soft) to determine which limb is affected and the severity of lameness.

 - Flexion Tests: This test is helpful to provide additional information, especially if lameness in your horse is subtle.
 The veterinarian will bend or “flex” your horse’s joint for a period of time and then your horse will be trotted immediately after to evaluate for any increase in lameness.

-- Nerve or Joint Blocks (“Diagnostic Analgesia”): A local anesthetic is injected either around nerves or directly inside of a joint to desensitize specific structures on the horse’s limb (Figure 3).
-The horse is then evaluated again to watch for lameness.
-If the lameness improves after an area is desensitized, then the lameness is assumed to be coming from that location.
+- Nerve or Joint Blocks: A local anesthetic is injected around your horse’s nerves or directly inside of a joint to desensitize certain areas of your horse’s limb.
+Afterwards, the horse will be evaluated again for signs of lameness.
+If there is any improvement after the nerves or joint are desensitized, then it is determined that lameness is likely originating from that area.